xaiforscience/xaiforscience.github.io/_news/return.md

 related_posts: false
 ---

-I’ve return to the University of Amsterdam as an assistant professor!
+Ana Lucic has returned to the University of Amsterdam as an assistant professor!
 Looking forward to seeing old faces and meeting new ones.